SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

         └── file
         ...
 ```
-All course materials should be placed inside the top-level `classes` folder, with separate subfolders for each class.
+All course materials are placed inside the top-level `classes` folder, with separate subfolders for each class.

 Whenever a user (student) starts an instance of this course, the files in the folder corresponding to the selected class or course module are downloaded from the external repository and made available in the user's container.